Cleod9/importjs/README.md

 //Compile and resolve dependencies
 ImportJS.compile();

-//Pull out package and test
+//Pull out module and test
 var Example = ImportJS.unpack('tests.Example'); //Note: Unpacking a class will automatically compile it if needed ;) var myExample = new Example();